-This year is the NINTH ANNUAL Write On!
+This year is the TENTH ANNUAL Write On!
 Summer Writing Camp!

 Click here to read testimonials from previous campers and young writers!